 A church that’s conditioned to respond to “fire” is usually a church that’s conditioned to respond to super-emotional personal illustrations and long, funny anecdotes.
 In other words, they’re amped up by stories and jokes rather than what the Bible has to say.
 As one author writes, they’re like kids with weak spiritual appetites and only want junk food when meat and vegetables do far more spiritual good.

-A friend recently told me he visited a church and preached what he thought was a horrible sermon.
-Sure it was biblical, but he though the illustrations were weak and the insights were basic.
+A friend recently told me he visited a church and preached what he thought was a horrible message.
+Sure it was biblical, but he thought the illustrations were weak and the insights were basic.
 But to his surprise, dozens of members approached him after service and shared how blessed they were by the message.
 According to him, “They made me feel like John Piper.”

 Were they too easily pleased?
 Maybe.
 But I can’t help but think that’s a sign of a congregation with a healthy view of preaching.
 As Harold Best writes, “A mature Christian is easily edified.”

 2. The Sermons Are Unnecessarily Long

 Some Christians tend to think that the longer the sermon, the better it must be.
 I understand the logic.
 I mean, if the sermons are long, we think the preacher must have so much to say.
 He must have spent a lot of time studying the Bible and preparing the message.
 So for the sermon to be say 25 minutes long was something “shallow churches” practiced while churches whose sermons went an hour were churches that really care about the Bible.